-Keeping your constipation at bay is really about a lifestyle change.
-But don’t worry, it’s the sum of small steps that can add up to feeling better in the long run.
-From adding more fiber to your diet, to drinking 6-8 cups of water daily, to giving yourself 30 minutes of active movement a day, you can make a big difference with slight adjustments.
+Lifestyle changes can have a profound impact on your digestion––and it’s the sum of small steps that can add up to feeling better in the long run.
+From adding more fiber to your diet and drinking 6-8 cups of water daily, to giving yourself 30 minutes of active movement a day, you can make a big difference with slight adjustments.

-When lifestyle changes simply aren’t enough or you’re looking for fast relief, Dulcolax® has a range of solutions to help you get back to yourself.
-Tablets are for overnight relief, while suppositories can provide comfort in just minutes.
+When lifestyle changes simply aren’t enough or you’re looking for fast relief, Dulcolax has a range of solutions to help you get back to feeling yourself.
+Saline laxative like Dulcolax® Liquid and Soft Chews which can provide relief in as little as 30 minutes*, while stimulant laxative tablets provide overnight relief.

 The one constant?
 Symptoms vary.